mariomarroquim/mobi-gallery/README.md

 Moby Gallery
 ============

-Webapp example using Ruby on Rails and jQuery Mobile.
+Web app example using Ruby on Rails and jQuery Mobile.
 Flip through some random pictures!

 Usage
 -----